ghimire-ashish/ghimire-ashish.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: Finance Faculty
+subtitle: Assistant Professor of Professional Practice of Finance

 profile:
   align: right